La Alianza Domestic Worker Surveys - Well-Being Report

 KEY FINDINGS

-• In February of this year, 46% of respondents reported poor psychological well-being, according to the well-being score threshold suggested by the WHO.
-This is higher than the share of surveyed domestic workers who reported poor psychological well-being (43%) in the spring of 2024 [3].
+In February of this year, 53% of respondents reported poor psychological well-being, according to the well-being score threshold suggested by the WHO.
+This is 10 percentage points higher than the share of surveyed domestic workers who reported poor psychological well-being (43%) in the spring of 2024 [3].

-• The share of respondents with poor psychological well-being remained the same in May, at 46%.
+The share of respondents with poor psychological well-being decreased slightly in May, at 51%.
+However, it remained significantly higher compared to 2024.

 METHODS